96boards/projects/home_surveillance/part-2/README.md

 $ mkdir dataset
 $ sudo python dataset.py
 ```
 Enter the user ID of known person.
-Execute this script multiple times for creating different person's dataset.
+Execute this script multiple times with different IDs for creating multiple person's dataset.

 ### Training the dataset